jasshan29goel/personal-finance-manager/readme.md

 - Download the credentials.json file from that project and keep it in the working directory of your github repo.
 (This is already added to your .gitignore of the project)

+- while running the script for the first time it would redirect to chrome and ask for permissions.
+From second time onwards the inbuilt token.json would be used for such work.
+Also make sure to use the same gmail account everywhere.